Every founder’s path is different, but the inflection points are universal. At MSL, founders are guided through five stages of building:

 By Aravind M, Cohort 1

-Fab Invest is a Real Estate Investment platform that facilitates small and mid-scale investors to micro-invest in premier real estate projects, earning up to 16% Returns per annum from these investments.
+Fab Invest is a Real Estate Investment platform that facilitates small and mid-scale investors to micro-invest in premier real estate projects, earning up to 18% Returns per annum from these Investments.Founded by Aravind M and incubated during his time at Mesa, Fab Invest has now managed assets upwards of 110 Cr.

 Through his time at Mesa, Aravind networked heavily, pitching his idea and getting feedback from VCs and startup leaders that came to campus.
 He also raised capital as part of Mesa Startup Labs at a crucial time during their expansion, and streamlined processes with the help of Ankit – Co-founder at Mesa.

 Entrepreneurship is not an easy journey at all - barely 1% of startups make it.
 A lot of founders go through a rough time in the initial 2 years, and this can be testing.
-If I were to give a thought with future Mesa students at the start of their journey, it would be to start something they are truly passionate about, that they really want to build.
+If I were to leave a thought with future Mesa students at the start of their journey, it would be to start something they are truly passionate about, that they really want to build.

 Ideas and execution can also be poles apart.
 In the end, it is only 10% what the idea is, and 90% how you execute it.